 On October 1, 2015, we entered into a consulting agreement with Dr. Patrick Baeuerle.
 Pursuant to the consulting agreement, Dr. Baeuerle agreed to perform such consulting, advisory and related services to and for us as may be reasonably requested.
 In exchange, we agreed to pay Dr. Baeuerle a consulting fee of €15,417 per month.
 On November 1, 2016, we amended the consulting agreement to revise Dr. Baeuerle's consulting fee to be €3,838 per month.
 Dr. Baeuerle is also eligible for an annual bonus equal to 33% of the annual fees paid under the consulting agreement, subject to the discretion of our board of directors based on Dr. Baeuerle's performance and our performance.
 The term of the agreement is one year, and automatically extends for additional one-year periods unless terminated.
-During the fiscal years ended December 31, 2015, 2016 and 2017, we incurred fees to Dr. Bauerle in the amount of \$50,669, \$239,690 and \$70,831, respectively, under the consulting agreement.
-During the nine months ended September 30, 2018, we incurred fees to Dr. Bauerle in the amount of \$\frac{1}{2}\$.
-Dr. Bauerle is a member of our board of directors and is a managing director at MPM Capital, the beneficial owner of more than 5% of our voting securities.
+During the fiscal years ended December 31, 2015, 2016 and 2017, we incurred fees and travel related expenses to Dr. Baeuerle in the amount of \$50,669, \$239,690 and \$70,831, respectively, under the consulting agreement.
+During the year ended December 31, 2018, we incurred consulting fees and travel-related expenses to Dr. Baeuerle is a member of our board of directors and is a managing director at MPM Capital, the beneficial owner of more than 5% of our voting securities.

 On March 2, 2016, we entered into a consulting agreement with Dr. Mitchell Finer (the Original Finer Agreement), which was amended and restated on May 9, 2017 to, among other things, add Pattern Recognition Ventures as a party.
 Pursuant to the amended and restated consulting agreement, Pattern Recognition Ventures agreed to perform scientific consulting, advisory and related services to and for us as may be reasonably requested, including making Dr. Finer available to serve as Chairman of our Scientific Advisory Board.
 We paid Dr. Finer an amount equal to \$37,878 for services performed and expenses incurred under the Original Finer Agreement during the six-month period from October 1, 2015 through March 31, 2016.
-Additionally, as compensation for services provided under the Original Finer Agreement, we granted Dr. Finer 227,509 shares of our common stock that are subject to vesting pursuant to a Founder Stock Restriction Agreement, dated as of June 1, 2015, by and between Dr. Finer and us, and granted Dr. Finer an option to purchase 49,661 shares of our common stock, which option was cancelled in connection with the execution of the amended and restated consulting agreement.
-Pursuant to the amended and restated consulting agreement, we agreed (i) to pay Pattern Recognition Ventures a consulting fee of \$18,750 per quarter for services provided under the agreement, commencing on July 1, 2017, (ii) to pay Pattern Recognition Ventures an amount equal to \$37,500 for services performed from January 1, 2017 through July 1, 2017, and (iii) to grant Pattern Recognition Ventures an option to purchase 49,661 shares of our common stock, which option is subject to vesting.
+Additionally, as compensation for services provided under the Original Finer Agreement, we granted Dr. Finer 36,371 shares of our common stock that are subject to vesting pursuant to a Founder Stock Restriction Agreement, dated as of June 1, 2015, by and between Dr. Finer and us, and granted Dr. Finer an option to purchase 8,017 shares of our common stock, which option was cancelled in connection with the execution of the amended and restated consulting agreement.
+Pursuant to the amended and restated consulting agreement, we agreed (i) to pay Pattern Recognition Ventures a consulting fee of \$18,750 per quarter for services provided under the agreement, commencing on July 1, 2017, (ii) to pay Pattern Recognition Ventures an amount equal to \$37,500 for services performed from January 1, 2017 through July 1, 2017, and (iii) to grant Pattern Recognition Ventures an option to purchase 8,017 shares of our common stock, which option is subject to vesting.
 During the fiscal years ended December 31, 2016 and 2017, we incurred fees and travel-related expenses to Pattern Recognition Ventures in the amount of \$75,378 and \$77,169, respectively.
-During the nine months ended September 30, 2018, we incurred fees .
-Dr. Finer has a financial interest in Pattern Recognition Ventures and is its managing to Pattern Recognition Ventures in the amount of \$ member.
+During the year ended December 31, 2018, we incurred consulting fees and travel-related expenses to Pattern Recognition Ventures in the amount of \$76,029.
+Dr. Finer has a financial interest in Pattern Recognition Ventures and is its managing member.
 Dr. Finer is also a member of our board of directors and is an executive partner at MPM Capital, the beneficial owner of more than 5% of our voting securities.